cjoakim/azure-iot-cosmosdb-synapse/presentation.md

 - The **partition key** attribute **name** can't change once a container is created
 - Strive for **high cardinality** and **well distributed** partition key values
 - Strive to have most queries specify the partition key
+- Queries can be optimized with Indexing and Composite Indexes
 - Embedding vs Externalizing Data within Documents
 - **Let us help you with you first few designs/apps**